sockthedev/init.lua/readme.md

-# sockthedev's Neovim configuration
+# sockthedev's Neovim config

-Honestly, Neovim is the coolest shizzle I've played with for a long time.
+Neovim is so frikken fun.
 I can't believe how hard I've been bitten by this bug.
 This repository is my personal configuration for it.

 To install;